-It’s been over seven years since Lee Thompson Young, who starred in the kids show “The Famous Jett Jackson” and had a recurring role on the popular television program “Rizzoli & Isles,” was found dead at the age of 29 from an apparent suicide.
+It’s been nearly 10 years since Lee Thompson Young, who starred in the kids show “The Famous Jett Jackson” and had a recurring role on the popular television program “Rizzoli & Isles,” was found dead at the age of 29 from an apparent suicide.

 In 2013, the young actor took his own life and died from a self-inflicted gunshot wound.

 “Lee was more than just a brilliant young actor, he was a wonderful and gentle soul who will be truly missed,” said Young’s long-time manager Jonathan Baruch in a statement.

 Lee’s mother, Velma Love, remembers her son well.

 “He would just kind of seek out where ever he could get an audience,” Love said.
 “And he would perform – he would tell stories.
 He would do poetry.
 He would do speeches.”

 It might have been a phase for any other child, but Young took his passion for performance into his own hands.